hmcts/bulk-scan-shared-infrastructure/README.md

 There can be multiple reasons including core breaking changes introduced by services enlisted in `docker-compose config --servives`.

-First course of action is to check whether CCD definition got imported successfully as it is creating user profiles which are mandatory for login
+The first course of action is to check whether CCD definition got imported successfully as it is creating user profiles which are mandatory for login

 The following are suggestions of possible culprits: